What Is an LLC Operating Agreement (with Free Templates)?

 Articles of Organization vs. Operating Agreement

-The operating agreement should not be confused with your LLC’s articles of organization.
+The operating agreement should be distinct from the articles of organization for your LLC.
 The articles of organization officially form your LLC with the state and include no information about member roles or financial interests.

 Also, the articles of organization are filed with the state and part of the public record, while an operating agreement is kept in your LLC’s records and referred to as needed.

-Keep Your Virginia Operating Agreement Up to Date
+Keep Your State Operating Agreement Up to Date

 It’s a good idea to review your operating agreement periodically.
-Circumstances change, and the safest approach is to ensure your operating agreement is entirely up to date.
+Circumstances change, and it’s wise to ensure your operating agreement is up-to-date on all relevant laws.
 Generally, your operating agreement will state that members have to vote to approve amendments to the operating agreement.

 Don’t Skip the Operating Agreement